 9. Visualize the future

 The best leaders are strategic planners.
 However, less than 10% of leaders demonstrate strong strategic thinking and planning skills.
 Successful leaders envision the company in five years.
 Stop looking at your business from a day-to-day perspective and start anticipating growth.
 Creating future plans prevents businesses from remaining stagnant.
 Inaction kills a company.

 10. Share your vision

 Once you start foreseeing where your company will be in the years to come, share long-term goals with employees.
 They are the key to turning this vision into reality since your success is also theirs.
 Moreover, they’ll recognize you as someone who is looking ahead and exhibits great leadership qualities by doing so.

 11. Inspire by example

 Bear in mind that you’re part of the team, not simply the head.
 Why would employees work hard if their leader doesn’t?
 Being a role model is fundamental to successful leadership.
 Prove that you understand their position and are on their side.
-Get down in the mud with your employees.
+Have the confidence to get down in the mud with your employees.
 This shows that hard work is completed at every level.
 Having a determined attitude earns trust and respect.

 12. Think like a leader

 Now, you’re the boss.
 Think back to strong leadership qualities your previous bosses possessed.
 Did you appreciate their communication skills, work ethic, or motivation?
 Do you exhibit the same?
 Asking yourself these questions will aspire you to be the boss of your employees and business need and will help you become a great leader.

-Owning a successful business isn’t simply a result of being a strong leader, but it also demands researching, planning, and piles of paperwork.
+Owning a successful business isn’t simply a result of being a strong leader, but it also demands researching, planning, curiosity, and piles of paperwork.
 Factor Finder’s startup series guides business owners through every detail of starting a company.